-In the meantime, have you read my wildlife photography tips post?
+Have you read my wildlife photography tips post?
 It contains loads more advice to help you improve your Antarctica photography.

-And if you want to know more about what it’s like on a cruise to Antarctica, have a read of South Georgia & Antarctica: The Trip Of A Lifetime
+If you want to know more about what it’s like on a cruise to Antarctica, have a read of South Georgia & Antarctica: The Trip Of A Lifetime

-Or to find out where we went and what we got up to, head over to The Falklands, South Georgia & Antarctica: Our Itinerary
+To find out where we went and what we got up to, head over to The Falklands, South Georgia & Antarctica: Our Itinerary

 Questions?
 Comments?
 Feedback?
 I’d love to hear them!
 Please pop them in the box below!
 And do come back and let me know how you got on when you come back from your trip!